Charlyhno-eng/config-linux/README.md

 - **zsh**
   A powerful and extensible shell that replaces Bash.
 Offers advanced autocompletion, globbing, and theming (commonly used with Oh My Zsh or Prezto).

+- **LazyDocker**
+  A simple terminal UI for Docker and Docker Compose.
+Allows you to manage containers, images, volumes, and networks with a clean and interactive interface, without memorizing CLI commands.

 - **fzf**
   A general-purpose fuzzy finder.
 Great for quickly searching files, history, Git branches, etc. Can be integrated with many shell commands and workflows.